Blue Picardy Spaniel

 Unique facts and fascinating details

-• The 'blue' in their name refers to the unique black and white ticking that creates a slate-grey appearance.
+- The 'Blue' in their name refers to the unique roan effect created by the intermingling of black and white hairs.

 Frequently Asked Questions